• Next-generation vascular access

 The annual costs resulting from unintentional dislodgement of common venous catheters amount to over 266 million US dollars in the US alone.(4)

-We are developing safe and cost-effective products within proprietary platform technologies.
-Ebnet Medical holds the leading intellectual property portfolio for next-generation vascular access.
+We focus on the development of safe and cost-effective platform technologies (products not approved for commercial distribution) within the leading intellectual property portfolio for next-generation vascular access.

 Empathy and practical experience